 In an attempt for a newer, fresher look, AOL redesigned their logo to a messy green image and is also now known as AOL.
 As in AOL with a dot.

 16. American Airlines

 Redesigned in 2013, American Airlines moved away from the iconic AA logo it had held since 1968.
 As the old saying goes, “if it ain’t broke, don’t fix it.”

 Path Mark was a US based supermarket chain that opened in 1968.
 They went bankrupt in 2015.
 Though a once popular grocery store, their logo is rather poorly designed.

 A simple design is more powerful than an artsy picture.
 A universal design is also not something to forget.
 Will bicycles always look the same way?
 Will Fort Collins be able to use this design in 20 years?
 If a logo has to be redesigned to fit in with the times, it was a weak logo to begin with.

 Decried for it’s strangely placed red V, disappearing red Z, and a noticeable background gradient, Verizon has long taken fire for this logo.

 As you can see, a logo that is clear, simple, and memorable is important and necessary.
 With the wrong logo, your company can easily be lost in the sea of noise at best, or at worst, even ridiculed for poor design.

 In today’s market with so many companies competing for business, your company needs a logo that is versatile, appropriate, and recognizable.
 Creating such a design that is distinctive and universal is no easy task.
 It is worth your while to hire a professional.

-From concept to design, TLM will oversee your logo design project and present you with a logo product you can be proud of.
+From concept to design, we will oversee your logo design project and present you with a logo product you can be proud of.
 Our creative team will present you with your choice of 5-8 logo ideas, and you will choose what works best for you.
-Call TLM and rest in the knowledge that you will have some of the sharpest logo design skill in Dallas working for you.